 So what does that mean?
 If you plan to paint a piece of furniture bright white, be prepared to use 3 or 4 coats of paint, and even then, you still may think you see the underneath surface showing through (remember that optical illusion I mentioned above?)

-Several customers that I have spoken with have had this issue with the brighter white colors of Fusion’s line–Casement, Limestone, and Picket Fence.
+Several customers that I have spoken with have had this issue with the brightest white colors of Fusion’s line–Casement and Picket Fence.

 So what’s the solution for bright white?

-Well, for one, you need to be prepared to paint more coats than you usually would with a cream, gray, blue, or other more pigmented color.
-Also, a base coat of an opaque, matte primer (like Kilz, or the Color Blocker in Fusion’s line) can help you get more full coverage.
+Well, for one, you need to be prepared to paint more coats than you usually would with a cream, gray, blue, or other more pigmented colors.
+Also, a base coat of an opaque, matte primer (like Kilz) or a basecoat of a gray color (like Sterlings in Fusion’s line) can help you get more full coverage.

 If you want a bright white finish though, patience is my best advice 🙂